-The Bow River to the east and north and escarpments to the southwest have provided Bowness with clearly identified boundaries, along with the natural ingredients for a well defined park system.
+The Bow River to the east and north and escarpments to the southwest have provided Bowness with clearly identified boundaries, along with the natural ingrediemts for a well defined park system.
 In a recent survey of community residents, the quality of the open space/natural areas and the recreation opportunities available were the most frequently cited reason for living in Bowness.
-Those comments, in conjunction with the natural amentities, therefore, form the foundation from which the following policies have been developed.
+Therefore, form the foundation from which the following policies have been developed.